 Given the instability of the market and the increasingly fluctuating prices of raw materials, buying a drying plant now is the best investment your company can make.

 Why is buying a dryer a safe investment?
 Firstly, the return on investment has fallen from 3-5 years to 1-3 years.
-In addition, thanks to an efficient and streamlined internal organisation, Mecmar is able to honour its commitments, delivering the equipment on time and at a competitive cost, well before the drying season begins.
+In addition, thanks to an efficient and streamlined internal organization, Mecmar is able to honor its commitments, delivering the equipment on time and at a competitive cost, well before the drying season begins.